corsen2000/vim-mode-tutor/tour.md

 Try moving through this setence and check-out the difference in w and W.

-* e -> move to the end of the next wordl
+* e -> move to the end of the next word
 * E -> move to the end of the next word ignoring non space character

 Try moving through this sentence and check-out the difference in e and E.